HarishKumar097/test-package/README.md

 console.log("Generate Simulcast:", generateSimulcast);
 ```

-#### Get Live Stream Simulcast
+#### Get Live Stream Simulcast:

 Use the `getLiveStreamSimulcast` method to retrieve details of a specific simulcast stream.
 Provide the `streamId` and `simulcastId` of the simulcast you want to fetch.
-For more details, refer to the [Get Live Stream Simulcast](https://docs.fastpix.io/reference/get-specific-simulcast-of-stream) API documentation.
+For more details, refer to the [Get a specific simulcast of a stream](https://docs.fastpix.io/reference/get-specific-simulcast-of-stream) API documentation.

 ```javascript
 const getLiveSimulcast = await fastpix.getLiveStreamSimulcast({